autotestUser001/fluxTest/README.md

 The tests are written using Cypress JavaScript and runs in a NodeJS environment.
 Cypress supports 	front end and API test automation.
 More documentation about Cypress can be found in https://docs.cypress.io/.

-**Instruction for running the test:**
+**Instructions for running the test:**

 1. Download and install NodeJS into your operating system, using this link: https://nodejs.org/

-2. Install cypress using the instruction from Cypress - https://docs.cypress.io/guides/getting-started/installing-cypress.
+2. Install cypress using the instruction from Cypress - https://docs.cypress.io/guides/getting-started/installing-cypress.html

 3. The URL for browsing the code on GitHUB is https://github.com/autotestUser001/fluxTest

-   Run the following command to check out the code.
+   Ensure you have git installed and run the following command to check out the code.

    *git clone https://github.com/autotestUser001/fluxTest.git*